Engineer Your Terminal: Building a Better Development Environment in 2025

 alias gpsuo='git push --set-upstream origin $(git rev-parse --abbrev-ref HEAD)'

-With this setup, you're ready to:
+With this foundation, you're ready to: